 I have three wishes for women.
 They are based on what I have heard and observed over the course of many years interviewing mothers as a researcher and working with women as a coach.

 Women are capable of so much love.
 They often love selflessly.
 Yet loving so deeply requires vulnerability.
 When we love, we expose ourselves to pain.
-It hurts when we are misunderstood or ignored by a loved one.
-It can shake us to our core when our love is taken for granted.
-Love requires us to be brave and strong.
+It hurts when a loved one misunderstands us.
+It shakes us to our core when someone takes our love for granted.